Feels So Good (Atomic Kitten album): Background

-Following the success of their debut album Right Now, Atomic Kitten returned to the studio in the fall of 2001 to begin work on their second album.
+Following the success of their debut album Right Now (2000), Atomic Kitten returned to the studio in the fall of 2001 to begin work on their second album.
 Once again, the group teamed up with OMD members and Atomic Kitten founders, Andy McCluskey and Stuart Kershaw, who wrote the majority of tracks on Right Now.
-The first recordings from the album were the songs "Walking on the Water", "The Moment You Leave Me", and "No One Loves You (Like I Love You)", all of which were featured on the album.
-The songwriting and production agreement with McCluskey and Kershaw was an increasing source of tension within the group, and the pair departed during the recording of the album.
-McCluskey spoke of dissension between himself and the record company, whose "formula" demanded "'Whole Again', 'Whole Again' and more fucking 'Whole Again'"; he was essentially dismissed and legally prohibited from contacting the band, before exiting the "very dirty" business of "manufactured pop".
+The first recording sessions produced the songs "Walking on the Water", "The Moment You Leave Me", and "No One Loves You (Like I Love You)," all of which were kept for the album.
+In July 2002, Atomic Kitten sought to terminate their recording agreement with McCluskey and Kershaw, ending their formal involvement in the group's recordings after the agreement had become a source of tension within the band.
+McCluskey, effectively dismissed and barred from contacting the band, later riticized the record company for its formulaic focus on replicating the success of "Whole Again."

-After releasing a cover version of "Eternal Flame" on the previous album, Susanna Hoffs from the Bangles was asked to write a track for the album called "Love Doesn't Have to Hurt".
-The girls teamed up with Rob Davis for the songwriting and production of several songs and as a result, Kylie Minogue with whom he frequently collaborated, donated the song "Feels So Good" to the album.
+Meanwhile, the Atomic Kitten's management and record label brought in external musicians and producers to work on additional material with the band, including Ciaron Bell, Rob Davis, Tom Nichols, "Whole Again" co-writers Bill Padley and Jem Godfrey, as well as Mikkel Eriksen, Tor Hermansen, and Hallgeir Rustan of the Norwegian production team Stargate.
+Following their cover of "Eternal Flame" on their previous album, Susanna Hoffs of The Bangles was asked to write a song for the band, which led to the recording of "Love Doesn't Have to Hurt."
+Singer Kylie Minogue, with whom Davis frequently collaborated, donated the song "Feels So Good," a leftover from her 2001 studio album Fever, to the album.
 Out of gratitude and because they felt it was a great title, the group decided to name the album after that song.
-Minogue's vocals from the original demo remain on the final song.
+Liz McClarnon, Natasha Hamilton, and Jenny Frost also received co-writing credits on several tracks.